 |Error Message / Scenario||Probable Cause||Recommended action|

-|Exe output: Exception connecting to the target||Script is not able to access the recovery point||Check whether the machine fulfills the access requirements mentioned above|
+|Exe output: Exception connecting to the target||Script is not able to access the recovery point||Check whether the machine fulfills the previous access requirements.|

-|Exe output: The target has already been logged in via an ISCSI session.||The script was already executed on the same machine and the drives have been attached||The volumes of the recovery point have already been attached.
+|Exe output: The target has already been logged in via an iSCSI session.||The script was already executed on the same machine and the drives have been attached||The volumes of the recovery point have already been attached.
 They may NOT be mounted with the same drive letters of the original VM.
 Browse through all the available volumes in the file explorer for your file|

 |Exe output: This script is invalid because the disks have been dismounted via portal/exceeded the 12-hr limit.
-Please download a new script from the portal.||The disks have been dismounted from the portal or the 12 hr limit exceeded||This particular exe is now invalid and can’t be run.
+Download a new script from the portal.||The disks have been dismounted from the portal or the 12-hr limit exceeded||This particular exe is now invalid and can’t be run.
 If you want to access the files of that recovery point-in-time, visit the portal for a new exe|

-|On the machine where the exe is run: The new volumes are not dismounted after the dismount button is clicked||The ISCSI initiator on the machine is not responding/refreshing its connection to the target and maintaining the cache||Wait for some mins after the dismount button is pressed.
-If the new volumes are still not dismounted, please browse through all the volumes.
-This forces the initiator to refresh the connection and the volume is dismounted with an error message that the disk is not available|
+|On the machine where the exe is run: The new volumes are not dismounted after the dismount button is clicked||The iSCSI initiator on the machine is not responding/refreshing its connection to the target and maintaining the cache.||After clicking Dismount, wait a few minutes.
+If the new volumes are not dismounted, browse through all volumes.
+Browsing all volumes forces the initiator to refresh the connection, and the volume is dismounted with an error message that the disk is not available.|

 |Exe output: Script is run successfully but “New volumes attached” is not displayed on the script output||This is a transient error||The volumes would have been already attached.
 Open Explorer to browse.
 If you are using the same machine for running scripts every time, consider restarting the machine and the list should be displayed in the subsequent exe runs.|